-What are the features of Value stocks?
+What are the various features of Value stocks?

 Here are the various characteristics of Value Stocks:

-- Strong dividend payout: Value stocks in India are often those of large, well-established businesses that are discounted for a number of reasons, such as poor PR, a weak earnings season, etc., but who eventually recover their value over the long run.
+- Strong dividend payout: Value stocks in India are often those of large, well-established businesses that are discounted for a number of reasons, such as poor PR, a weak earnings season, etc., but who eventually recover their worth over the long run.
 They often have strong dividend payout ratios and don’t spend their full retained earnings back into the business.

 - Cheaper price: The stock’s price is typically lower than other stock categories.
 This facilitates financial investment in them.

 Risks to look out for while investing in Value Stocks

 Here are a few common mistakes that can become potential risks, while investing in these stocks.